JanPanjan/ANS/notes/practical-notebook.md

 ### c) How many genes are present?

-We can use grep to skip lines with `#` (comments) and then use AWK to check if third column matches "gene":
+Use grep to skip lines with `#` (comments) and then use AWK to check if third column matches "gene":

 ```bash
 cat genomic.gtf | grep -v "#" | awk '$3=="gene"' | wc -l